winitzki/scall/tutorial/programming_dhall.md

 This behavior is quite different from that of values of universally quantified types.
 For example, the polymorphic `identity` function has type `identity : ∀(t : Type) → t → t`.
-When we apply `identity` to a specific type, we get a value such as:
+When we apply `identity` to a specific type, we get:

 ```dhall
 let idText : Text → Text = identity Text
 ```

-When constructing `idText`, we chose to use the type `Text` as the type parameter.
+When constructing `idText`, we chose  the type `Text` as the type parameter.
-After that, the type `Text` is exposed and visible to the outside code, because that type is part of the type signature of `idText`.
+After that, the chosen type `Text` is exposed and visible to the outside code, because that type is part of the type signature of `idText`.
 The outside code needs to adapt to that type so that the types match.

-When constructing a value `ep : Exists P`, we also need to use a specific type as `t` (say, `t = Text` or another type).
+When constructing a value `ep : Exists P`, we also need to choose a specific type as `t` (say, `t = Text` or another type).
 But the chosen type is then hidden inside `ep`, because the externally visible type of `ep` is `Exists P` and does not contain `t` anymore.

-It is actually not hidden that `ep` _has_ a type parameter `t` inside.
+It is actually not hidden that `ep` _has_ a type   `t` inside.
 The hidden information is the actual type `t` used while constructing `ep`.
 Let us clarify how that works.

 Code that uses `ep` must use `unpack` with an argument function `unpack_ : ∀(t : Type) → P t → r`.
 We must implement `unpack_` ourselves.
-Most often, `P t` will be a data type that stores some values of type `t`.
+Often, `P t` will be a data type that stores some values of type `t`.
 Because the code of `unpack_` receives `t` and `P t` as arguments, we will be able to extract some values of type `t` and to pass those values around (while computing the result value of some type `r`).
 For instance, a value `x` of type `t` can be further substituted into a function of type `∀(t : Type) → ∀(x : t) → ...` because that function can accept an argument `x` of any type.
 But all such functions are constrained to work _in the same way_ for all types `t`.
 Such functions will not be able to identify specific types `t` or make decisions based on specific values `x : t`.
-In this sense, type quantifiers ensure encapsulation of the type `t` inside the value `ep`.
+In this way, the existential   quantifier ensures that the  type `t` is encapsulated (hidden) inside the value `ep`.

 #### Covariance with respect to the type constructor